Lehlogonolo Tholo

-Lehlogonolo "Hlogi" Sechaba Tholo (born 12 November 1992) is a South African basketball player for Cape Town Tigers and the South Africa national basketball team.
+Lehlogonolo "Hlogi" Sechaba Tholo (born 12 November 1992) is a South African basketball player who last played for the Johannesburg Giants and the South Africa national basketball team.

 Professional career

 In the 2021 season, Tholo played with the Soweto Panthers.
 With the Panthers, he reached the BNL Final in which he recorded 25 points, 5 rebounds in 7 assists.
 As a result, Tholo was named the Final MVP.

-Since 2021, Tholo is on the roster of the Cape Town Tigers.
+From 2021 to 2023, Tholo was on the roster of the Cape Town Tigers, and played in the Road to BAL tournaments.

 National team career

 Tholo has played for the South Africa national basketball team.
 He played with the team at AfroBasket 2017.
 On Gameday 2, he had 12 points in the game against Mozambique.